guid-empty/sqflite_entities/README.md

 ```

-## Migration from one database version to a new one
+## Migration from one database version to new one

 Above, we talked about creating our own SqliteEngine class,
 which will contain all the logic for working with entities.